 - Then I put the drain basket (and the flapper!) back in place and ran the dishwasher and hoped for the best.

 Believe it or not, it ran… full cycle.
 And it drained… completely empty.

 There was no more water resting in the tub of the dishwasher!

-This was the best source I found for dishwasher repairs and tips for fixing things yourself.
+This site (that allows you to type in your dishwasher info) was the best source I found for dishwasher repairs and tips for fixing things yourself.

 UPDATE 2 YEARS LATER: